President celebrates with Essequibo triplets on their birthday - Stabroek News

 President David Granger yesterday celebrated with Essequibo triplets – Radha, Rajshri and Reenica Mansaram on the occasion of their 22nd birthday, at his office at the Ministry of the Presidency.

-The young women said that it was their mother’s wish for them to celebrate their birthday with the President and Prime Minister,…to continue reading this article, please subscribe.
-Already a subscriber ?
-Sign In.
+The young women said that it was their mother’s wish for them to celebrate their birthday with the President and Prime Minister, Moses Nagamootoo, which they had expressed in letters to their respective offices, a release from the Ministry of the Presidency said.
+Both the President and Prime Minister agreed to meet with them.

+After presenting them with bouquets and a gift each, President Granger told the young women that it is the young generation such as themselves, which encourages and motivates his Government to create a better country and a better life for citizens.

+“I wish you all a happy birthday and a long life.
+When I do things in Government, I always think about the people I meet, and you and the Essequibo Coast and all about the country, so you are a part of Government policy even though you may not realise [it],” he said.

 Get the day's headlines from SN in your inbox every morning: